Although a pleasing external appearance was admired, women in the nineteenth century were often told that ‘true beauty’ came from within.

 Going further, Lady Esther suggested that a new powder shade should not be used to reflect a type but rather to create “a New Personality—a New Glamour—a New Charm!”
 (Lady Esther advertisement, 1937).

-Lady Esther was not alone in suggesting that women could transform themselves, could change their personality, by altering their clothes, hair and make-up.
+Lady Esther was not alone in suggesting that women could transform themselves and their personality – in essence, change their physical and emotional type – by altering their clothes, hair and make-up.
 The motion picture industry also played a role in this through the widely publicised makeovers that actresses were subjected to when they started their screen careers.
-Like the movie stars, women were increasingly encouraged to change their clothing, hair and make-up, to make themselves over, and so become the type of person they wished to be.
+Like the movie stars, women were increasingly encouraged to change their clothing, hair and make-up, to make themselves over and become the type of person they wished to be.

 Cast yourself in a certain role and dress the part.
 This is the subtlest aspect of taste, the greatest aid in achieving distinction and incidentally the most fun.

 The types used by cosmetic companies to sell make-up between the two World Wars were generally based on traditional European skin, eye and hair tones.
-After 1950, as Western cosmetic companies embraced customers that were ethnically and culturally diverse, classifying women by type became less useful.
-This is not to say that types disappeared from cosmetic advertising altogether; skin types, for example, are still widely used to sell face creams and the like.
+After 1950, as Western cosmetic companies embraced customers that were more ethnically and culturally diverse, classifying women by type became less useful.
+This is not to say that types disappeared from cosmetic advertising altogether: skin types, for example, are still widely used to sell skin-care creams today.

 Armand Company.
 (1929).
 Find yourself [Booklet].
 Author.